Kayla Maisonet

 Kayla Rose Maisonet (born June 20, 1999) is an American actress and influencer.
 She portrayed Georgie Diaz in the Disney Channel sitcom Stuck in the Middle, and Lindsay in the Disney Channel sitcom Dog with a Blog, and Izzy on the ABC sitcom Speechless.

+Early life

+Maisonet was born in New York City on June 20th, 1999.
+Her parents are of Russian and Puerto Rican descent.
+Maisonet grew up in Freehold Township, New Jersey.

 Career

-Maisonet began acting in 2011.
+Before acting in shows, she worked on print, commercials, and theatre in Manhattan.
+She began acting in 2011.
 Her first appearance was in a short film called A New York Fairy Tale.
-In 2012 she worked on the television pilot Shmagreggie Saves The World, which later went unsold.
+In 2012, she worked on the television pilot Shmagreggie Saves The World, which later went unsold.

 Maisonet landed a recurring role in the Disney Channel series Dog with a Blog playing the recurring character Lindsay, Avery's best friend, which she held throughout the show's run.
 For her role, in 2014, she won a Young Artist Award.
 In 2013, Maisonet also had a recurring role on the Nickelodeon series The Haunted Hathaways as Lilly.

 In 2016, Maisonet was cast in the main role of Georgie Diaz on the Disney Channel sitcom Stuck in the Middle, which ran until 2018.
 In 2018, she had a recurring role as Izzy on the comedy television series Speechless, which she played for nine episodes.